 In each of these areas, we give you the help you need, to make it easy to produce a high-quality printed and bound Student Anthology.

-Read through the next few paragraphs, and you'll have a better idea of what you'll need to do.
+Read through the next few paragraphs, and you'll have a better idea of what you'll need to do for student book publishing.
 You'll also see that this project can be a very enriching experience.
 There are many teaching opportunities available along the way, which can help develop everyone's creativity, including yours as a teacher!
 It can be great fun creating something permanent like a Student Anthology.
 Not only can it get the kids excited, but it can get the teacher and even the parents excited, too.

 And, of course, since we can print and bind your anthologies so quickly, your students won't have to wait long to see their work in print!

 There are several different ways to select YOUR writing prompts.
 And there's no 'wrong way' to do it.
 It's entirely up to you to decide which way might work best for your group of kids.
 Here is a list of over 100 different writing prompts.
 You can pick and choose from our list, use the entire list 'as is', or use it to jumpstart your own brainstorming session.
 Come up with a list of potential writing prompts, then whittle it down to a manageable length.

 (A) The teacher simply chooses a single writing prompt for all students to use.
 You can either choose from our list, or choose your own prompt.
 If all students are going to use the same prompt, you may want to keep it fairly vague, to encourage each student to interpret it in his or her own unique way.

 (B) The teacher narrows down the list of prompts to just a few (maybe three to five different prompts) from which each student would choose.
 This allows for more focused discussions and brainstorming within the class.